danilosobral/unity-gesture-recognition/README.md

 ## Using the package

-To use this package, you will need to add three empty `GameObjects` to your scene.
+To use this package, you will need to go into the `Prefabs` directory and add the `Gesture Recognition Asset Prefab` to your scene.
+It will contain three different scipts with some parameters that can be modified.

 ### Image Classification

-Assign the script `ImageClassificationScript` to the first one.
-This will be responsible for connecting to the device's camera and running the inference, which will allow you to detect open or closed hands.
+This script is responsible for connecting to the device's camera and running the inference, which will allow you to detect open or closed hands.

 If you want to render the image captured inside your game, assign a `RawImage` to its `Camera Display` attribute.